+PDF Field Name

+PFT Field Name Description

+Automatic Feed

+Carrier Return CARRIAGE_RETURN=

-PDF Field Name PFT Field Name Description Automatic Feed Carrier Return (Automatic Feed) CARRIAGE_RETURN= This field is migrated for the following cases: Case 1 The data is defined in the Carrier Return field for the Automatic Feed.
+(Automatic Feed) This field is migrated for the following cases: Case 1 The data is defined in the Carrier Return field for the Automatic Feed.
 Any of the data in the Carrier Return field is not defined for the Continuous Feed and Manual Feed.
 Case 2 The data is defined in the Carrier Return field for the Automatic Feed.
 The same data is defined in the Carrier Return field for the Continuous Forms.
 Any of the data in the Carrier Return field is not defined for the Manual Feed.
 Case 3 The data is defined in the Carrier Return field for the Automatic Feed.
 The same data is defined in the Carrier Return field for the Manual Feed.
 Any of the data in the Carrier Return field is not defined for the Continuous Forms.
 Case 4 The data is defined in the Carrier Return field for the Automatic Feed.
+The same data is defined in the Carrier Return field for the Automatic Feed.
+The same data is defined in the Carrier Return field for the Automatic Feed.
 The same data is defined in the Carrier Return field for the Manual Feed and Continuous Forms.

-Table 33.
+Table 32.
 Migration from the Printer Function Table to the Printer Definition File (continued)

 PDF Field Name

 PFT Field Name Description

 Line Feed (Automatic LINE_FEED=

-Line Feed (Automatic Feed) LINE_FEED= This field is migrated for the following cases: Case 1 The data is defined in the Line Feed field for the Automatic Feed.
+Line Feed (Automatic Feed) This field is migrated for the following cases: Case 1 The data is defined in the Line Feed field for the Automatic Feed.
 Any of the data in the Line Feed Line field is not defined for the Continuous Forms and Manual Feed.
 Case 2 The data is defined in the Line Feed field for the Automatic Feed.
 The same data is defined in the Line Feed field for the Continuous Forms.
 Any data is not defined in the Line Feed field for the Manual Feed.
 Case 3 The data is defined in the Line Feed field for the Automatic Feed.
 Any data is not defined in the Line Feed field for the Continuous Forms.
 Case 4 When the data is defined in the Line Feed field for the Automatic Feed.
 The same data is defined in the Line Feed field for the Automatic Feed.
+Case 4 When the data is defined in the Line Feed field for the Automatic Feed.
+The same data is defined in the Line Feed field for the Automatic Feed.

 Manual Feed and Continuous Forms.

 MULTIPLE COPIES

 Print without Clearing Page from

 Top Tray None

 This field is ignored.

 Bottom Tray None

 This field is ignored.

 Envelope Tray None

 This field is ignored.

 Manual Tray None

 This field is ignored.

 Clear Page Buffer None

 This field is ignored.

 Multiple Copies Variable Control

 Control Sequence None

 This field is ignored.

 Maximum None

 This field is ignored.

 Offset None

 This field is ignored.

-Table 33.
+Table 32.
 Migration from the Printer Function Table to the Printer Definition File (continued)